-In general a state in the process can be defined as one or more actions that must be performed in a serial fashion by a single individual.
-In most cases, it will be a single task that must be performed by team member, for example, an development engineer must fix a bug, or a QA engineer must test a bug fix.
-By identifying the tasks that must be performed to process a request, you will have a good starting point for defining your workflow.
+In general, a state in the process can be defined as one or more actions that must be performed in a serial fashion by a single individual or a group.
+In most cases, it will be a single task that must be performed by team member, for example, a developer must fix a bug, or a QA engineer must test a bug fix.
+By identifying the tasks that must be performed to process a request, you will have a good starting point for defining a workflow.

 Once the states have been identified, you must determine the order in which they occur, and whether there are points where a record could be returned to a previous state.
 This information defines the state transitions.
-In the simplest case, the states only have forward transitions defined, that is, at each point in the workflow, the only option available is to cause the request to move to the next defined state.
-However, in some cases you may wish to give an individual the option to return the record to a previous state.
-This is called a reverse transition.
-Reverse transitions are useful in cases where an individual is entrusted with this decision making capability.
+In the simplest case, the states are arranged in a single linear order, where at each point in the workflow, the only option is to cause the request to move to the next defined state.
+However, in some cases you may wish to give an individual the choice to move the record to one of several possible states.
+This is called branching.
+Branching from one to several possible states is useful in cases where an individual is entrusted with this decision making capability.

-Another important issue is determining what data should entered by a user when they have completed their assigned task.
-This information is kept in the data record, and generally is either used to process a state further down the workflow, or to log information about how the user completed the task.
+Another important issue is determining what data should be entered by a user when he/she has completed his/her assigned task.
+This information is kept in the data form and generally is either used to process a state further down the workflow or to log information about how the user completed the task.

-Note that if all users are sophisticated enough to understand the entire workflow, it may be acceptable or preferable to have all users to mark a task complete by using the Edit operation, as this allows full access to all fields of the data record.
+Note that if all users are sophisticated enough to understand the entire workflow, it may be acceptable or preferable to have all users to mark a task complete by using the Edit operation instead, as this allows full access to all fields of the data record.

-One final issue related to workflow is who should be assigned to each state.
-On a state transition it may be desirable to automatically assign the record to either a particular individual, or to a manager who will then assign it to particular individual.
+One final issue related to workflow is who should be assigned to records in each state.
+On a state transition it may be desirable to automatically assign the record to a particular individual or to a manager who will then assign it to particular individual.